checkly/docs.checklyhq.com/site/content/security/security-response.md

 - We’ll investigate the issue and determine its impact.
 We won’t disclose issues until our investigation is finished.
 - Once the issue is resolved, we’ll post a security update along with thanks and credit for the discovery.

+## SOC 2 Compliance

+Checkly is SOC 2 compliant showing we cover security, availability, confidentiality, privacy, and processing integrity.
+But we aren’t stopping there.
+We are now in the process of completing SOC 2, Type 2 compliance.
+As we continue to innovate new features and capabilities for users, Checkly is committed to ensuring and protecting the privacy of our clients and their data.

 ## Thanks for helping small companies stay secure

 - [Faizan Ahmed Kahn](https://www.facebook.com/fizan.ahmed.3998)